eric-brechemier/enlargeyourpassword/README.txt

   Tired of reusing that same old password all over the web?
   Spice it up and get a real strong password!
-  Coming in five sizes: S, M, L, XL and our favorite XXL.
+  Coming in seven sizes from XXS to our favorite XXL.

 LICENSE